palash1992/GEM/README.md

 # File that contains the edges.
 Format: source target
 # Optionally, you can add weights as third column: source target weight
-# Copy the gem/data/karate.edgelist to the working directory
 edge_f = 'karate.edgelist'
 # Specify whether the edges are directed
 isDirected = True